ChangWan723/ChangWan723.github.io/_posts/CSLN/Algorithm/2023-09-13-Create-Hash-Table.md

 `HashMap` in Java uses an array and linked lists (or trees for large lists) to store map entries.
 It uses hashing to convert keys to indexes of arrays.
 This design allows it to offer constant time performance for `get` and `put` operations under ideal conditions.

-### Initial size
+### Initial Size

 - The default initial size (capacity) of HashMap is 16, and it is the number of buckets in the hash table.
-  - This default value can be modified.
+  - This default value can be modified. **But the value is always a power of 2.**
+    - **The power of 2 allows the use of bitwise `AND` to calculate the bucket index appropriately.**
+    - For example, if you specify a capacity of 100, Java will adjust it to 128, which is the next power of two after 100.
   - If you know the approximate amount of data in advance, you can reduce the number of dynamic resizes by modifying the default initial size, which will greatly improve the performance of HashMap.

 ### Load Factor and Dynamic Expansion